wanadev/abitbol/doc/class-api.md

 ### this.$computedPropertyName

-From a getter/setter method: the name of the related computed property.
+From a getter / setter method: the name of the related computed property.

 ### this.$data

 An object to store ~~private~~ internal properties (to store computed properties' values for example).